 The Shallow-Marine Architecture Knowledge Store is a research-led flagship initiative of the Shallow-Marine Research Group (SMRG) at the University of Leeds.
 The data incorporated in the database is derived from both original SMRG fieldwork studies and peer-reviewed literature syntheses.

-Commercial access to SMAKS is available exclusively with a subscription to Ava Clastics.
+Access to SMAKS is available with a subscription to Ava Clastics.

 Deep-water clastic reservoirs represent a large proportion of the hydrocarbon reservoirs around the world, “… but they are difficult systems to understand.
 This means that oil and gas companies have to make important and expensive investment decisions without quite enough data,” says Prof. Bill McCaffrey (Research Director of the Petroleum Leeds research centre at the University of Leeds).